 Friday, August 11 at 7:30 pm at Christ Episcopal Church, 46 River Street, Cooperstown, NY

-Featuring the sublime clarinet quintet performed by Romie de Guise-Langlois, clarinet; Miho Saegusa and Katherine Fong, violins; Dov Scheindlin, viola; Clancy Newman, cello; and Linda Chesis.
+An evening dedicated to the genius of Mozart, featuring the sublime clarinet quintet performed by Romie de Guise-Langlois, clarinet; Miho Saegusa and Katherine Fong, violins; Dov Scheindlin, viola; Clancy Newman, cello; and Linda Chesis.

 Time for Three